-- Click the lock, then enter an administrator name and password.
+- Then click the “lock.”
+Enter your administrator name and password.

 - Click Turn On FileVault.

-When FileVault is turned on, your Mac always requires that you login with your account password.
+When FileVault is on, your Mac will require that you login with your account password.

 - If you’re using OS X Yosemite or later, you can choose to use your iCloud account to unlock your disk and reset your password.

 - If you’re using OS X Mavericks, you can choose to store a FileVault recovery key with Apple by providing the questions and answers to three security questions.
 Choose answers that you’re sure to remember.

 - If you don’t want to use iCloud FileVault recovery, you can create a local recovery key.
 Keep the letters and numbers of the key somewhere safe—other than on your encrypted startup disk.

 Encryption occurs in the background as you use your Mac, and only while your Mac is awake and plugged in to AC power.
 You can check progress in the FileVault section of Security & Privacy preferences.
 Any new files that you create are automatically encrypted as they are saved to your startup disk.

 Restart Your Mac After You Turn On FileVault

 When FileVault setup is complete you’ll need to restart your Mac.
 You will use your account password to unlock your disk and allow your Mac to finish starting up.
 FileVault requires that you login every time your Mac starts up and no account is permitted to log in automatically.